Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 - Multiple Mononeuropathy – Two or more nerves are individually affected.

-- Diabetic Neuropathy – Neuropathy caused by increased blood sugar levels in Diabetes.
+- Diabetic Neuropathy – Neuropathy is caused by increased blood sugar levels in Diabetes.

 - Alcoholic Neuropathy – This one is quite self explanatory!